catprisbrey/Third-Person-Controller---Godot-Souls-like/README.md

 # Third Person Controller Template - Godot Souls-Like
-Version 1.0.2
+Version 1.0.3

 ![Controller Screenshot](https://github.com/pemguin005/Third-Person-Controller---Godot-Souls-like/blob/main/screenshots/HunterGodotDemo.GIF)

 ## Features

 A template and demo character for a souls-like, melee focused 3rd person controller and camera.
 Follow the youtube video to see how to drop in your own characters.
-Features pre-mapped animations tree nodes, state based conditions, 360 camera, strafe, combo melee attacks, keyboard, mouse and and game-pad support.
+Features pre-mapped animations tree nodes, state based conditions, 360 camera, strafe, combo melee attacks, special attacks, keyboard, mouse and and game-pad support.
 Quick applying template only requires:

 -Key inputs be mapped